How to Write a CV in English

 CV, an abbreviation for 'Curriculum Vitae,' is a comprehensive document that highlights your professional accomplishments and experiences.
 In English, it translates to 'course of life.'
 A well-crafted CV serves as a summary of your qualifications, skills, education, and work history, providing employers with an overview of your professional profile.

 Having an English CV can open multiple doors worldwide.
 Most major companies operate in English; by sending your CV in English, you understand it sufficiently for professional purposes.
+Use one of our resume templates to ensure a professional presentation of your skills and work experience.

 The structure of an English CV